MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/python-packages.md

    :::image type="content" source="media/pip-feed.png" alt-text="A screenshot highlighting the pip package type.":::

-1. If this is your first time using Azure Artifacts with twine, select **Get the tools** to download and install the prerequisites.
+1. If connecting to your feed for the first time, select **Get the tools** to download and install the prerequisites.

 1. [Create a virtualenv](https://docs.python.org/3/library/venv.html), if you don't already have one.

-1. Add a *pip.ini* (Windows) or a *pip.conf* (Mac/Linux) file to your virtualenv.
+1. Add a *pip.ini* (Windows) or a *pip.conf* (Mac/Linux) file to the root directory of your virtualenv.
 Make sure you don't check your personal access token into a public repository.

-    - **Project scoped feed**:
+    - **Project-scoped feed**:

         ```
         [global]
         extra-index-url=https://<FEED_NAME>:<YOUR_PERSONAL_ACCESS_TOKEN>@pkgs.dev.azure.com/<ORGANIZATION_NAME>/<PROJECT_NAME>/_packaging/<FEED_NAME>/pypi/simple/
         ```

-    - **Organization scoped feed**:
+    - **Organization-scoped feed**:

         ```
         [global]
         extra-index-url=https://<FEED_NAME>:<YOUR_PERSONAL_ACCESS_TOKEN>@pkgs.dev.azure.com/<ORGANIZATION_NAME>/_packaging/<FEED_NAME>/pypi/simple/
         ```

-1. Run the following command in your project directory to install your package.
+1. To install your package, run the following command in your project directory.

     ```Command
     pip install <PACKAGE_NAME>
     ```

-When you connect to Azure DevOps for the first time, you'll be prompted for credentials.
+When you connect to Azure DevOps for the first time, you're prompted for credentials.
 Enter your user name(any string) and your personal access token in the appropriate fields.
 The credentials will be cached locally and used to automatically sign you in the next time you use the service.

 > [!NOTE]
 > If you want to publish or consume your packages using Azure Pipelines, use the [Python Pip Authenticate](/azure/devops/pipelines/tasks/reference/pip-authenticate-v1) task to authenticate and install packages, or the [Python Twine Upload Authenticate](/azure/devops/pipelines/tasks/reference/twine-authenticate-v1) task to publish your packages.